 Our hair covers our scalp, which can make it hard to keep track of its health.
 But New York City-based dermatologist Brendan Camp says just because it's "out of sight" doesn't mean it should be out of mind.
 Camp considers this shampoo safe to use on color-treated hair because of its lack of sulfates.

-An itchy and flaky head can be irritating, so Camp suggests this shampoo for its soothing aloe leaf juice.
-He also advises that you maintain healthy habits, such as getting a haircut and shampooing regularly.
+An itchy and flaky head can be irritating, so Camp suggested this shampoo for its soothing aloe leaf juice.
+He also advised that you maintain healthy habits, such as getting a haircut and shampooing regularly.

-"Maintaining regular habits, such as getting a haircut, shampooing, conditioning, and styling keeps you in tune with the health of your scalp so that new problems can be identified and treated early," Camp said.
+"Maintaining regular habits, such as getting a haircut, shampooing, conditioning and styling keeps you in tune with the health of your scalp so that new problems can be identified and treated early," Camp says.

 New York-based dermatologist Marisa Garshick likes this shampoo by Aveeno because of its natural ingredients.

 "This oat-based shampoo is a great option for those with sensitive scalps," Garshick says.
 "It also incorporates rose water and chamomile, so it is soothing and soft on the scalp.
 Free of sulfates, dyes and parabens, it is gentle on the scalp and is also a good option for those with color-treated hair."

 Best for | Dry scalp with buildup

 "I approach scalp and hair health the way I think of dietary needs," Schaefering tells us.
 "We may need more of something specific that will benefit us; however, if we only give our body that one thing for long periods of time, we will have an abundance of x, and then need more of y."